 It is important that dam owners provide accurate information in the report.
 Dams Safety NSW employs a graduated and proportionate approach to non-compliance and will work with dam owners to address any non-compliances that may be identified through the reporting process.

-- Dam name
+- Dam name and location

-- Dam owner
+- Dam owner (and ACN)

-Dam safety standard
+Dams safety standard

 Part 3 Dam consequence category